-Best Practice - It is recommended that local NC Pre-K Contract Administrators contact the local public school's personnel or human resources office for salary schedules and any other information that would inform compensation discussions with local NC Pre-K Site Administrators, teachers and teacher assistants employed by nonpublic schools.
-Local programs are also encouraged to consider referring to the Public School Teacher and Teacher Assistant Salary Schedules for prior years and/or NC Institute for Child Development Professionals Salary Scales (See Tab Compensation/Benefits, Salary Scales for Teachers, Teacher Assistants) to use as the minimum benchmark for compensating teachers and teacher assistants.
+Best Practice - It is recommended that local NC Pre-K Contract Administrators contact the local public school's personnel or human resources office for salary schedules and any other information that would inform compensation discussions with local NC Pre-K Site Administrators, Lead Teachers and Teacher Assistants employed by nonpublic schools.
+Local programs are also encouraged to consider referring to the Public School Teacher and Teacher Assistant Salary Schedules for prior years and/or NC Institute for Child Development Professionals Salary Scales (See Tab Compensation/Benefits, Salary Scales for Teachers, Teacher Assistants) to use as the minimum benchmark for compensating Lead Teachers and Teacher Assistants.

-Labor Laws - Programs providing NC Pre-K services should refer to state labor laws pursuant to the North Carolina Wage and Hour Act (http://www.nclabor.com/wh/wh.htm) and to federal and labor laws pursuant to the Fair Labor Standards Act (https://www.ncae.org/get-involved/education-support-professionals/fair-labor-standards-act-overview/) regarding questions about wage and hour rules and employment classifications (i.e., exempt versus nonexempt) of NC Pre-K instructional staff based on educational degrees and credentials.
+Labor Laws - Programs providing NC Pre-K services should refer to state labor laws pursuant to the North Carolina Wage and Hour Act and to federal and labor laws pursuant to the Fair Labor Standards Act regarding questions about wage and hour rules and employment classifications (i.e., exempt versus nonexempt) of NC Pre-K instructional staff based on educational degrees and credentials.